mattkbrat/all-about-paws/readme.md

 ## Getting started with database
 This app depends on supabase for authentication and database (PostgreSQL).
 To obtain the .env file, contact the project owner.
-Place the .env file in ./front
+Place the .env file in ./front Please note that you might have to rename the file upon download.
+The project is expecting the file to be named ```.env.local```.

+## Known bugs
+Sometimes you will have to refresh the page, especially if React is stuck in a loading screen or failing to update.

 ### Database Setup
 *WIP*